Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 to display the relevant data.
 SModeSrcEdr contains pointers to these data structures.

 # Modal UIs and WIMP
-Since a modal UI is implemented entriely within a wxWindow subclass, it is possible to incorporate a ModalUI window into a regular WIMP style app using wxAUI.
+Since a modal UI is implemented entirely within a wxWindow subclass, it is possible to incorporate a ModalUI window into a regular WIMP style app using wxAUI.